Doris-Data/sql-datawarehouse--project/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Attribution
-This project was built by following the SQL Datawarehouse PROJECT tutorial by Data with Baraa.
-The project structure, SQL scripts, datasets,diagram are based on the original project.
+This project was built by following the SQL Datawarehouse project tutorial by Data with Baraa and publicly provided CRM and ERP datasets.
+The project structure, SQL scripts, datasets, diagram are based on the original project. (https://www.datawithbaraa.com)

  ## About Me